-Responsibility Action Student (PTR) .
+Responsibility Action Student (PTR) 1.
 Adheres to the above rules 2.
 Notifies clinical coordinator when working for pay.
-B. Does not perform competency checks while working for pay.
+3. Does not perform competency checks while working for pay.
 4. Does not count numbers of patients done while working for pay.
 5. Cannot check other student's images.
 6. Cannot supervise a radiology student.
-Clinical Coordinator .
+Clinical Coordinator 1.
 Enforces above rules and issue demerits for infractions.
-Performance review will be given to a prospective employer with the student's permission.
-Program Director .
-Reviews all rule and makes a determination pertaining to same and t any disciplinary actions taken.
+2. Performance review will be given to a prospective employer with the student's permission.
+Program Director 1.
+Reviews all rules and decides on any disciplinary actions.